aruss/IdentityBase/README.md

 Then clone the repository again.

+### Requirements

+For development you require following tools installed on your host machine.

+- Visual Studio 2017 or newer
+- Docker

 ### Examples

 If you just want to see IdentityBase in action go to examples folder and try out the